Waterworks (Better Call Saul): Production

 The flashback scene in which Kim signed the divorce papers in Saul Goodman's office was described as being "terrible" by Gilligan.
 He stated that Saul was pretending not to be hurt through a "blasé" demeanor, while Kim was more candid with her emotions.
 To emphasize the pain of the moment, Gilligan opted to make the scene longer and contain minimal dialogue so that the audience could understand that it was "pathetic and meant to be".
 Following the scene with Cheryl, Kim then travelled on an airport shuttle bus, in which she experiences an emotional breakdown due to her pain of what she went through; Gilligan posited that it was a "long time coming" while noting her difficult circumstances prior.
 The title "Waterworks" alludes to either her emotional breakdown or the presence of Saul Goodman in her life again, with Gilligan favoring the latter interpretation.

 Scenes of Kim's house in Titusville, Florida, were filmed in Albuquerque, New Mexico, and digital matte paintings used to give the illusion of a tropical environment.
 Other scenes of Kim driving through Florida and Jimmy driving through Omaha were shot on a soundstage in non-moving vehicles.
-The scenes set in Omaha are predominantly black-and-white, except for when a Saul Goodman commercial in color reflects on Gene's glasses and the cigarette's flame in the final scene.
+The scenes set in Omaha are predominantly black-and-white, except for when a Saul Goodman commercial in color reflects on Gene's glasses.
 Kim's emotional breakdown was filmed on an actual rental-car bus that circled Albuquerque International Sunport, in a full take.
 Using four cameras for proper camera coverage on Seehorn, the scene was filmed in two takes.
 Gilligan's wife, Holly Rice, has a cameo as the bus rider who sits next to Kim and puts her hand on her to comfort her.

 Aaron Paul again reprised his Breaking Bad role of Jesse Pinkman after appearing in "Breaking Bad".
 His scene, shot months before the episode to accommodate his schedule during either February or March 2021, was filmed in dark lighting to help conceal his age.
 Gilligan stated the writers room expressed excitement to have Jesse share a scene with Kim and "have these two worlds collide," while acknowledging that the scene did not substantially develop the plot further.